ShirleyxZhang/cs50_final/docs/DESIGN.md

 ###Dataflow through modules
 ![Alt text](/Users/imac/Desktop/diagram.jpg)

+Game Server:
 * Game Server- Server is in working order and is connected to without any failure.
-* Game server reads codedrop files and creates a struct for each codedrop.
+* Game Server reads codedrop files and creates a struct for each codedrop.
 Puts them in a list with keyword as codedrop hex code and data as the struct.
 Have a count of the total codedrops
-* GA joins the game.
-A GA struct is created and a team struct is created.
+* GA joins the game by sending a message to the Game Server.
+Game Server creates a GA struct and a team struct.
-* FAs join the game: FA structs are created. corresponding team structs are updated with a list of pointers to FAs.
+* FAs join the game: Game Server creates FA structs.
+Corresponding team structs are updated with a list of pointers to FAs.
 * FA neutralizes a code
   * Received the hexcode.
 Check the status of the codedrop.
   * Check distance of hexcode to player sending in hexcode
     * If all codedrops are neutralized, end the game
 * FA captures another player
-  * Check validity of the code, the time since code has been sent and whether the player is not already captured
+  * Check validity of the code, the time since code has been sent and whether the player is not already captured.
   * Go to the captured FA's team struct.
 Make a check to see if all players of one team have been captured.
 If so, change the team to inactive.
 * Updates to GA: GS loops through the existing teams, and for every FA struct in every team, obtain appropriate info, including all player info, and codedrop status, and add the information to a string. send that string tp the guide agent
 * Updates to FA: make string of appropriate info by looking at general game state information and information and information specific to that player and palyer's team, send to FA.
 * Sending hints: GA send hint to GS.
-GS recoginizes its a valide hint.
+GS recoginizes it's a valid hint.
 Checks the hint is going to a teammember of the GA and forwards the entire message.
 * updating location of FA: update appropriate member of the fa struct

+Guide Agent:
+* Game Server is running and connected to the port
+* The user runs the Guide Agent with valid command-line arguments, and the program prompts the user for a guide ID.
+* The Guide Agent launches into an ASCII interface
+* Guide Agent sends a message requesting an update from the Game Server in order to join the game.
+Sends a similar message requesting a status update for every fifteen seconds of inactivity.
+* Guide Agent receives a GAME_STATUS message from the Game Server.
+It parses this message, checking to make sure that it is valid every step of the way.
+For every valid Field Agent field that the Guide Agent parses, it creates an FA struct and adds it to a bag of FA's.
+It does the same for code drops with codedrop structs and a codedrop bag.
+  * If the message from the Game Server was valid, the Guide Agent prints an appropriate message to an ASCII interface, letting the user know key information about the ongoing game.
+  * If the message is not valid, the program stops parsing and ignores the rest of the message.
+  * Guide Agent only prints information from each message after ensuring that the entire message is valid.
+* The user enters a hint to send to a Field Agent
+  * The program ensures that the hint is valid (is not too long, is not a blank line)
+  * The user prints out a list of the pebble ID's of active Field Agents on the Guide's team (or prints a message to the Guide Agent telling them they cannot send a hint if they do not have any active agents on their team)
+  * The user enters in the pebbleID of the Field Agent they want to send the hint to
+  * The program sends a GA_HINT message to the Game Server
+* Guide Agent receives a GAME_OVER message from the Game Server
+  * Parses the message, and if it's valid, prints the end-game statistics to the interface.
+* The user enters 'quit' to exit the game
+* Throughout the game, the Guide Agent prints information about every message it receives to a log file

 ###Major data structures
+Game Server:
 * list of codedrops
 * list of teams
 * lists of FAs
 * codedrop files, FA, GA, Team, location will each be a struct.
 * location struct: longitude, latitude
 * code drop struct: status, hex code, location, neutralized team